UBC-MDS/CoordGeomR/README.md

 like DistanceLines that computes distance between two lines and IntersectLines which finds the intersection of two lines.

+## Features

+Function 1 dist_pll_lines_2d: This function allows a user to calculate the distance between two parallel lines.
+This is the distance between the points where a perpendicular line intersects between the two parallel lines.
+This function will find that distance (d).

+Function 2 get_distance: This function allows a user to calculate the the distance between two n dimensional vectors.
+Possible metrics that can be used with this function includes: Euclidean, Manhattan, Chebyshev, or Minkowski

+Function 3 is_intersection_3d: This function allows a user to determine whether two infinite lines intersect in 3-dimensional space.
+The function will return True or False based on the input arguments.

+Function 4 is_orthogonal: This function allows a user to determine whether two infinite lines are perpendicular in n-dimensional space.
+The function will return True or False based on the input arguments.

 ## Installation

 You can install the released version of CoordGeomR from